j3nda/school-projects/README.md

             relationship to the development of technology in the major industrial sectors, especially their own field of study.

+        * lo/ ~ logic circuits
+            The aim of the course is to acquaint students with the basics of digital systems with the perspective of the underlying hardware implementation with automatic gates and with a finite number of states, displaying numbers and symbols, basic algorithms for arithmetic operations in digital systems.

     2011/
         * alg1/ ~ algorithms I
             This course is an introductory programming course.
 Students are expected